jwebster2469/ChatGPT-store/README.md

 >- A multiuser version of ChatGPT could be developed in the future.

 >- I tried to build 'ChatGPT Utilites' so that it could extract text from shared chat links.
-Building this ChatGPT for this purpose was unsuccessful so I modified the GPT to extract text from exported chat records instead.
+Building this GPT for this purpose was unsuccessful so I modified this GPT to extract text from exported chat records instead.

 >- I wanted to use extracted text from shared chat links again to replay ChatGPT prompts and record prompts as a video file.